Hello World Demo

 opkg install python3-light python3-gpio

-Step 2.
-Create an empty file called hello_world.py
+Create an empty file called blink.py

 on your device.
 A good place for it is in the /root